 Loughlin, Martin.
 The British Constitution: A Very Short Introduction.
 Oxford: OUP, 2013.

 McDonald, Forrest.
 Novus Ordo Seclorum: The Intellectual Origins of the Constitution.
 Lawrence: University Press of Kansas, 1985.

 McDonald, Forrest: “The Intellectual World of the Founding Fathers.”
 Requiem: Variations on Eighteenth-Century Themes.
 Eds.
 Ibid., and Ellen S. McDonald.
 Lawrence: University Press of Kansas, 1988.
 1-22.

 Reid, John Phillip.
 The Concept of Liberty in the Age of the American Revolution.
 Chicago: University of Chicago Press, 1988.

 Rüb, Matthias: “Freedom Isn’t Free.
 Amerikas quicklebendiger Gründungsmythos: Freiheit.”
 Welche Freiheit: Plädoyers für eine offene Gesellschaft.
 Ed.
-Ibid.
+Ulrike Ackermann.
 Berlin: Matthes & Seitz Berlin, 2007.
 287-302.